-Vocational Rehabilitation offers services necessary to enable a student who is disabled to become self-supporting.
+Vocational rehabilitation offers services necessary to enable a student who is disabled to become self-supporting.
 Eligible handicapped persons may receive financial assistance while enrolled at Isothermal Community College.

-Prospective students having a disability who desire to apply for training under the provisions of this program should contact the Division of Vocational Rehabilitation Office in their respective county.
+Prospective students having a disability, including those with a learning disability, who desire to apply for training under the provisions of this program should contact the Division of Vocational Rehabilitation Office in their respective county.